Revisiting Cases 2 and 11 of the Map Color Theorem: Graph embeddings

 For each edge $e \in E$, we orient the edge arbitrarily to obtain two arcs $e^+$ and $e^-$ that point in opposite directions.
 The set of all such arcs is denoted by $E^+$.
-A cellular embedding in an oriented surface can be described by a \emph{rotation system}, where each vertex is assigned a \emph{rotation}, a cyclic permutation of all of the arcs leaving the vertex.
+An embedding in an oriented surface can be described by a \emph{rotation system}, where each vertex is assigned a \emph{rotation}, a cyclic permutation of all of the arcs leaving the vertex.
 We can obtain a rotation system from such an embedding by considering the clockwise ordering of all arcs leaving the vertex.
-Given a rotation system, one can recover the cellular embedding by face-tracing, and the genus of the surface can be calculated using the Euler polyhedral equation.
+One can recover the cellular embedding from a rotation system by face-tracing, and the genus of the surface can be calculated using the Euler polyhedral equation.
+When the graph is simple, a rotation can also be specified as a cyclic permutation of the neighbors of the vertex.